sapph2c/capstone/README.md

 ## Provision the Infrastructure

-> [!NOTE]
-> Ansible is required to setup the infrastructure.
-An installation guide can be found [here](https://docs.ansible.com/ansible/latest/installation_guide/index.html).

 The first step is to request the following two deployments within RLES:

 - Ubuntu 22.04 Desktop (any debian based system should work)